Microscopic Polyangiitis

 • The complete blood cell count (CBC) shows leukocytosis and anemia.

-• The erythrocyte sedimentation rate (ESR) is elevated.
+• The erythrocyte sedimentation rate (ESR) is usually elevated.

-• Blood urea nitrogen (BUN) and serum creatinine levels are elevated.
+• Blood urea nitrogen (BUN) and serum creatinine levels are elevated in cases of renal failure.

 • Blood cultures may be performed to rule out bacterial endocarditis.

-• On complement testing, C3 and C4 levels are normal.
+• C3 and C4 levels are usually normal on complement testing.

-• Radiological Evaluation: It involves a chest X-ray and a CT scan of the chest to look for pulmonary lesions in the case of patients presenting with hemoptysis and pulmonary fibrosis.[33]
-It also helps differentiate between GPA and MPA, with the former having cavitary and nodular lesions on radiological evaluation.
-Abdominal computed tomography may be done for pancreatitis or mesenteric angiography to differentiate MPA from polyarteritis nodosa.[34]
+A chest radiography and computed tomography (CT) scan of the chest should be obtained to assess for pulmonary lesions in patients presenting with hemoptysis or pulmonary fibrosis.[29]
+These imaging studies help differentiate between GPA and MPA, as GPA often shows cavitary and nodular lesions on radiological evaluation.
+A CT scan of the abdomen may also be performed to evaluate for pancreatitis or mesenteric angiography to distinguish MPA from polyarteritis nodosa.[30]

-• Electrocardiography (ECG) - For myocardial infarction, pericarditis, or heart failure
+• Electrocardiography (ECG) is used to evaluate for myocardial infarction, pericarditis, or heart failure.

-• Gastrointestinal endoscopy - In cases of gastrointestinal bleeding
+• Gastrointestinal endoscopy is performed in cases of gastrointestinal bleeding.

-• Electromyography (EMG) - In cases of clinical evidence of neuropathy[35]
+• Electromyography (EMG) and nerve conduction studies are utilized in cases of clinical evidence of neuropathy.[31]

-• Histopathological Evaluation: This should be done when possible (skin, renal. and lung biopsy) to look for evidence of vasculitis and immune deposits.
-The extent of inflammation seen on renal biopsy may be used to measure disease activity and help guide treatment.
+A histopathological specimen (skin, renal, or lung biopsy) should be obtained whenever possible to identify evidence of vasculitis and immune deposits.
+The extent of inflammation observed on renal biopsy can be used to assess disease activity and guide treatment decisions.

 Treatment / Management